Sunday, December 20, 2020

 It is where it all started in 2001 with Steven Soderbergh's remake of OCEAN'S ELEVEN, a fun and sophisticated popcorn flick with a superb storyline and an ensemble cast.
 I have seen this caper a few times, including a drive-in where I watched it for the second time.
 I never got to see the sequels (except for Ocean's Eight) and the original that featured the "Rat Pack" players like Frank Sinatra, Dean Martin, Peter Lawford and Sammy Davis Jr. There aren't too many surprises in this movie.
 The cinematography is acceptable, the humour is witty, and the pace is good.

-The all-star cast is terrific, with George Clooney and Brad Pitt being the main leads and joined by a group of supporting players like Matt Damon, Julia Roberts, Elliott Gould, Carl Reiner and Casey Affleck.
-The only problem with the acting in this movie is Don Cheadle, who has adopted a fake English accent for his role and is one of the worst I've ever heard.
+The all-star cast is terrific, with George Clooney and Brad Pitt headlining and joined by a group of supporting players like Matt Damon, Julia Roberts, Elliott Gould, Carl Reiner and Casey Affleck.
+The only problem with the acting in this movie is Don Cheadle, who has adopted a fake English accent for his role, which is one of the worst I've ever heard.

 While it is considered the granddaddy of all cinematic heist movies, OCEAN'S 11 is a no-brainer.
 It is thoroughly enjoyable to all audiences.
 To those seeking a great heist movie, now is the time to watch it.